 We saw the children off yesterday.
 They’ve gone camping.

 You’re so nice, Martin.
 You’ve come to see me off!

 Meaning: return to the place you were before.

 We are going back home in two days, but I wish we could stay longer.

-Check in – to arrive at a hotel and get the key for your room.
+Meaning: arrive at a hotel and get the key to your room.